Alfred Landé: Life and achievements

 Alfred Landé was born on 13 December 1888 in Elberfeld, Rhineland, Germany, today part of the city of Wuppertal, Germany.

-In 1913 Landé was sent by Arnold Sommerfeld, his thesis advisor at the University of Munich, to be a special assistant for physics to David Hilbert at the University of Göttingen, to replace Paul Peter Ewald, whom Sommerfeld had sent to the same position in 1912.
+In 1913, Landé was sent by Arnold Sommerfeld, his thesis advisor at the Ludwig-Maximilians-Universität München, to be a special assistant for physics to David Hilbert at the University of Göttingen, to replace Paul Peter Ewald, whom Sommerfeld had sent to the same position in 1912.
 There, Landé also came in close contact with Max Born.
 In physics, it was the era of the Bohr atom model.
 The leaders of Göttingen science included many greats that Landé was to come in contact with including Hilbert, Edmund Landau, Carl Runge and Ludwig Prandtl (the noted aerodynamics theoreticist).
 Also Niels Bohr and Hendrik Lorentz visited Göttingen frequently.

-Landé obtained his doctorate under Sommerfeld at the University of Munich, two weeks prior to the start of the First World War.
+Landé obtained his doctorate under Sommerfeld at the Ludwig-Maximilians-Universität München, two weeks prior to the start of the First World War.
 He joined the Red Cross and served for two years on the eastern front before being invited by Max Born to join him at the Artillery Testing Commission, one of the few scientific sections of the army.
 Apart from their work on artillery location by sound ranging, they began to examine the cohesive forces and compressibility of crystals.
 This work led to the unexpected result that the electron trajectories in atoms were not at all like planetary orbits, which at the time was the usual understanding of the electron in an atom.

 Landé studied atomic structure intensively for the next seven years.
 In 1916 Sommerfeld had begun to apply the new atomic theory to form a general quantization rule.
 Landé's work over cubic and tetrahedral electron trajectories ("cube atoms") became of great interest to Sommerfeld, Peter Debye and Bohr.

 In 1919 Landé unexpectedly turned to spectroscopy even though the continuation of the study of the spatial orientation of the atoms was the most pressing problem of the time.
 He turned to the problem of atoms with several electrons, in particular to the simplest case, the spectrum of helium.
 The spectroscopy of helium had been examined experimentally by Friedrich Paschen, but there did not exist a theoretical interpretation.
 The spectrum showed non-combining single and double (actually triplet, as it turned out later) terms so that it seemed as if helium was made of two different substances (which is explained today as the result of electron spin).